-Because the commitments for PDOP and constellation SPS SIS URE have not only been met, but exceeded, this assertion in the SPSPS08 implies that the position and timing availability standards have also been fulfilled.
+Because the commitments for PDOP and constellation SPS SIS URE have been met, this assertion in the SPSPS08 implies that the position and timing availability standards have also been fulfilled.
 A direct assessment of these metrics was not undertaken.

-3.5.4 Position Accuracy
+3.6.4 Position Accuracy